rsdoiel/rsdoiel.github.io/blog/2025/09/22/getting_started_with_go.md

 By R. S. Doiel, 2025-09-22

-This is just a quick tutorial covering installing the Go compile and tool chain and learning the basic tools through creating three programs -- hello world, a web server and a Markdown server.
+This is just a quick tutorial covering installing the Go compiler, tool chain and learning the basics through creating three programs -- hello world, a web server and a Markdown server.
 It is not a [tutorial](https://go.dev/learn/#selected-tutorials) on the Go language.
 The [Go website](https://go.dev) has that covered.
 This is really just the bare minimum to get started with the `go` command.

 Here's the files source files we'll be using in this tutorial